Dev-solder124/genAI/README.md

   - Deletes vectors from Vector Search (by datapoint IDs)
   - Batch-deletes documents from Firestore
   - Returns deletion count
+- `POST /reset_instructions` - Clear Custom Instructions:
+  - Clears the `user_instructions` array in the user's profile.
+  - Resets the chatbot's behavior to its default state.

 ## Usage Instructions